FlourishAnyway believes there is a playlist for just about any situation and is on a mission to unite and entertain the world through song.

 Although this soft rock song was released in 1979, it's just as relevant today.
 It recounts the pain of being left alone, still loving the one who went away and yearning helplessly for their comfort.

-This Marvin Gaye classic (1968), which made the Rolling Stone list of The 500 Greatest Songs of All Time, is about a devastated man who hears gossip about his woman's plans to leave him for another man.
+This Marvin Gaye classic (1968), which made the Rolling Stone list of The 500 Greatest Songs of All Time and is one of the greatest go-to breakup anthems, is about a devastated man who hears gossip about his woman's plans to leave him for another man.
 Confused, he confronts her.

 38. "Angry All the Time" by Tim McGraw